Show Remote Execution Agent task logs in Airflow UI

 Mounting credentials manually

-If you do not use workload identity and instead want to manually mount a credential, you must also add the following environment variable defining the location of a token file to your Remote Agent’s values.yaml file.
+If you don’t use workload identity and instead want to manually mount a credential, you must also add the following environment variable defining the location of a token file to your Remote Agent’s values.yaml file.
 You can customize the file path, /tmp/logging-token, to the name of your logging token file.

 -